richafnu/Viva/Viva/engage/manage-viva-engage-users/office-365-sign-in.md

 - You can easily [Manage Viva Engage users across their life cycle in Microsoft 365](manage-users-across-their-lifecycle.md), in addition to managing Viva Engage administrators in Microsoft 365.

 - Users can navigate between Viva Engage and Microsoft 365 without signing in under a separate username and password.
-From the Microsoft 365 app launcher, users can quickly switch back and forth between Viva Engage and Microsoft 365 services such as Outlook, SharePoint Online sites, and OneDrive for Business.
+From Microsoft 365 Copilot, users can quickly switch back and forth between Viva Engage and Microsoft 365 services such as Outlook, SharePoint Online sites, and OneDrive for Business.

 ## How it works